CLains/bytemaster.github.io/_posts/2014-12-15-Genesis-Post.markdown

 solution free of all coersion if we are brave enough to seek it out.

-This blog will dive deep into many philosophical discussions in pursuit of a logically consistant world view that provides a viable approach to secure our life, liberty, and property today without having to beg or fight.
+This blog will dive deep into many philosophical discussions in pursuit of a logically consistent world view that provides a viable approach to secure our life, liberty, and property today without having to beg or fight.
 I will frequently reference the work of other great thinkers and engage in discussion with all as we explore the possabilities.